csesoc/projects-constitution/constitution.md

               apologies; and
            g) To ensure that grants are filed properly, in particular, within the time period specified by Arc.
-        3.7.5 DUTIES OF THE GRIEVANCE OFFICER
-           a) To receive complaints and grievances relating to the Club;
+           h) To receive complaints and grievances relating to the Society;
-           b) To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;
+           i) To investigate grievances (where necessary) and resolve grievances or make recommendations to the Society Executive on the resolution of grievances;
-           c) To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and
+           j) To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Society Executives if they cannot act impartially; and
-           d) To notify those involved of the outcome of the grievance.
+           k) To notify those involved of the outcome of the grievance.
+           l) Fostering an inclusive culture within the Club;
+           m) Facilitating & promoting the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and indigenous students);
+           n) Engaging & representing student members of non-majority demographics of the Club;
+           o) Ensuring the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);
+           p) Ensuring that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);
+           q) Being an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;
+           r) Providing guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
+           s) Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
+           t) Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
+           u) Other relevant duties as required.
+        3.7,5 DUTIES OF CHIEF ENGIEERING OFFICER (//TODO)
+           a) To be responsible for the upkeep, maintenance, growth and management of CSESoc Projects Technical Infrastructure
+           b) Liase with working group heads with any major design decisions, or technical assistance needed
+           c) Maintaining a DevOps culture, or adequately delegating those responsibilities to a working group
+           d) Monitor and maintain existing services
+           e) To enforce best practices, and relevant local legislation regards to any technical projects.

 # 4 WORKING GROUPS

     4.1 The Executive shall establish working groups as they see fit.
     4.2 A working group shall be a subset of members that have certain tasks of the society delegated to them by the Executive.
-    4.3 Working groups shall have a head appointed by the Executive, who must be a member of the society.
+    4.3 Working groups may have a head appointed by the Executive, who must be a member of the society.
     4.4 The head of a working group shall at all times report and be responsible to the Executive, and be responsible for leading their working group.